 This is definitely BigCommerce’s fight to win.
 Most site developers and store owners will want to work with an SaaS as opposed to a plugin and it does give them more bang for their buck.
 WooCommerce, however, does have a following – but this is strictly limited to longtime WordPress users who want to commercialise their blogs.

 To wrap up this BigCommerce WooCommerce showdown, we've determined that based on several criteria and our own testing, BigCommerce edges its rival.
-While BigCommerce has emerged as the winner in the BigCommerce vs WooCommerce matchup, we would recommend shopping around and looking at the features of other site building platforms to see which would be the best match for you.
+While BigCommerce has emerged as the winner in the BigCommerce vs WooCommerce matchup, we would recommend you trial the software to ensure it is a best match for you.

 That’s all for now: